basilhendroff/truenas-iocage-wordpress/README.md

 ## Usage

 ### Prerequisites (Reverse Proxy)
 The WordPress jail created by this script is designed to work behind a reverse proxy.
 If you don't already have a reverse proxy in place, you must set this up first.
-Do not attempt to access the WordPress jail directly to do thie initial setup of WordPress.
-It messes with the formatting making it impossible (well, I haven't worked out how) to retrofit WordPress behind a reverse proxy later.
+Do not attempt to run the WordPress setup wizard directly from the jail.
+It later messes with the formatting when trying to retrofit WordPress behind a reverse proxy.
 I cannot impress the importance of this enough; you must do the initial setup of WordPress using the FQDN for the jail (as configured in the reverse proxy) and not via the jail IP.

 **DO NOT ATTEMPT TO SET UP AND USE THIS RESOURCE WITHOUT A REVERSE PROXY.
 IT MAY BE IMPOSSIBLE TO LATER RETROFIT IT BEHIND A REVERSE PROXY.**